downplay/jarl-react/ROADMAP.md

 ## Integrations

 *   Server-side rendering.
 Improve story, create a written guide and a working example.
-*   React Native (largely just needs a replacement for the Link component, maybe a Provider which uses memoryHistory?)
 *   _Deprecate_ Redux integration but write docs

 ## Misc task